 Virginia Tech is known for it's academic work in the following disciplines:

-Virginia Tech's most influential alumni faculty include professors and professionals in the fields of Engineering, Economics, and Computer Science.
+Virginia Tech's most influential alumni include professors and professionals in the fields of Criminal Justice, Engineering, and Economics.
 Here are some of Virginia Tech's most famous alumni: